ibm-cloud-docs/power-iaas/registering-linux.md

 {:deprecated: .deprecated}
 {:external: target="_blank" .external}

-# Using SLES within the Power Systems Virtual Server service
+# Using SLES within the Power Systems Virtual Server
 {: #using-linux}

-You can use the {{site.data.keyword.powerSys_notm}} service to deploy a generic Linux™ virtual machine (VM).
-When you are provisioning a VM, select **Linux – Client supplied subscription** for your operating system.
-The {{site.data.keyword.powerSys_notm}} service provides few Linux stock images for SAP HANA and SAP NetWeaver applications.
+You can use {{site.data.keyword.powerSys_notm}} to deploy a generic Linux™ virtual machine (VM).
+When you are provisioning a VM, select **Linux – Client supplied subscription** for your operating system. {{site.data.keyword.powerSys_notm}} provides few Linux stock images for SAP HANA and SAP NetWeaver applications.
 You can also bring your own Linux image (OVA format) and subscription.
 Power Systems Virtual Server now supports Linux (RHEL and SLES) stock images for non-SAP applications.
 The following versions of Linux are supported:

 - `SLES 12 - Minimum level: SP4 + Kernel  4.12.14-95.54.1`
 - `SLES 15 - Minimum level: SP1 + kernel 4.12.14-197.45-default`